oceantime/mFrame/docs/Guide_Android_Setup_Weex.md

         'PicassoAdapter': 'img_picasso',
 ]
 ```
-You also can find the above configuration information in file of  the GCanvas source code root directory --- build.gradle.
+You also can find the above configuration information in file of  the WmCanvas source code root directory --- build.gradle.

-4. Register GCanvas Module and Component to your Weex Application.
+4. Register WmCanvas Module and Component to your Weex Application.

 ```java
 WXSDKEngine.registerModule("gcanvas", GCanvasWeexModule.class);